yumupgrades for production use, this is the repository for you.

 Let’s get started and create our ipset which will contain all the IP networks we want to block:

 As you see, the commands are quite readable and you can easily add more bad networks for banning someone else.
-You will only need two lines:
+You will only need two lines.
+To add another network to ban list:

 If you are very picky or know for sure that the offender is coming from a single IP, just use